What are escalation levels?

 You can configure up to three escalation levels, and generate alerts based on your own rules:

-- Set alert methods
+- Set alert methods by using integrations

 - Add a custom message (for Slack, PagerDuty, and email notifications only)